Chris Wright

 Primary residence: Castle Rock, CO

-Current role: Chairman and CEO of Liberty Energy (2018-present)
+Current role: U.S. Secretary of Energy

 Net worth: $171M